-Are you headed to Chicago next week for the AAFS Symposium?
-We’ll be there.
+Are you headed to Chicago for the AAFS Symposium?
+NFSTC, NamUs and the Forensic Innovation Center will be there.
 Be sure to stop by our locations in the exhibit hall and say hello.

-The National Forensic Science Technology Center (NFSTC) was presented with the August Vollmer Excellence in Forensic Science Award for contributions to forensic science at the International Association of Chiefs of Police (IACP) at their annual conference in Denver earlier this month.
-The organization’s program of making deployable forensic laboratories available to agencies and laboratories around the country was selected for this distinct honor.
+The National Forensic Science Technology Center (NFSTC) was presented with the August Vollmer Excellence in Forensic Science Award for contributions to forensic science by the International Association of Chiefs of Police (IACP).